po1sigala/live/01-Class-Content/03-JavaScript-dev/01-Activities/08-Stu_Logical-Comparison-Operators/README.md

-# Logical Comparison Operators
+# 🐛 Logging Expressions Using Logical and Conditional Operators Return False

-In this activity, you will work with a partner to debug some broken code so that all the console logs return true.
+Work with a partner to resolve the following issue(s):

-## Instructions

-* Be sure to work with your partner!

-* As a developer, I want to use comparison and logical operators to create logs that only read true.

 * When I open the console, all the logs should read `true`, but right now they do not!

-* Open [script.js](08-Stu_Logical-Comparision-Operators/Unsolved/script.js) and examine the code.

-* Using the following questions, try to debug and fix the code:

-  * What is the current output for each console log?

-  * How might you use a logical or conditional operator so the expression that the expression evaluates to true?

-  * What is a good key word or phrase you can Google to find resources to help you debug?
+## Expected Behavior

+When an expression is logged to the console, it should return `true`.

+## Actual Behavior

+When an expression is logged to the console, it is returning `false`.

 ## 💡 Hint

-* As seen in the prior activities, a single `=` is an assignment operator, not a comparison operator.
-To test equality use `==` or `===`.
+* What is the difference between `=`, `==`, and `===`?
+Which one is an assignment operator?
+Which one evaluates if the values are equal?
+Which one evaluates if values and types are equal?

 ## 🏆 Bonus